LUS1N/RepoDb/README.md

 ### Goal

-To be the fastest and easy-to-use lightweight ORM.
+To be the fastest and most easy-to-use lightweight ORM.

 ### Vision

-To provide more flexibility and fast-switching development approach, whether to use the massive or lightweight ORM operations.
+To provide more flexibility and a fast-pace development approach, whether using the lightweight or heavyweight ORM operations.

 ### Principles

- - We will keep it simple as possible (KISS principle)
+ - We will keep it as simple as possible (KISS principle)
- - We will help developers to be more focus on SOLID principle
+ - We will help developers to be more focused on SOLID principles
- - We will make it fast as possible
+ - We will make it as fast as possible
  - We will make it more flexible
- - We will never ever do try-catch inside the library
+ - We will never ever do a try-catch inside the library
  - We will never make complex implementations (specially for complex Join Queries)

 ### What's with RepoDb?